Roman-/ini_file_parser/README.md

 x=4
 # generally, all lines are ignored as long as there is no '=' sign
 this line will be ignored
+# strings may be enclosed in quotes
+my_string="I am a string"
+# the above is equivalent to
+my_string=I am a string
 ```

 # Usage